microsoft/WhatTheHack/054-AzureLoadTesting/Coach/Solution-01.md

     - We will be simulating an average day when a user hits our website during normal business hours 8 - 5 PM.
 We will be testing all 3 endpoints (Get/Add/lasttimestamp) to ensure all features are tested.

 - Environment Requirements
-    - Since we are testing the user we will need the following resources at the same level as production.
+    - Since we are testing the user, we will need the following resources at the same level as production.
         - App Service
         - Cosmos DB